grahamc/system-configurations/README.md

          --extra-conf "trusted-users = $(whoami)"
 ```

-> NOTE: Please confirm that everything in the command provided above, besides the extra option, is up-to-date with what is currently listed on the [Installer Website][ds-installer].
+> NOTE: Please confirm that everything in the command provided above, besides the extra option, is up-to-date with what is currently listed on the [Installer Website][determinate-systems-installer].

 #### Official Installer

 Alternatively, you can use the [official installer][official-installer], though this one has more steps.
-The README for the [Determinate Systems installer][ds-installer] lists the differences between the two.
+The README for the [Determinate Systems installer][determinate-systems-installer] lists the differences between the two.

 ### Adding the Cache